capsulescodes/articles/README.md

 ## About

-Run Laravel on your Browser with [Browser PHP](https://github.com/capsulescodes/browser-php).
+How to run Laravel on your Browser with [Browser PHP](https://github.com/capsulescodes/browser-php).

 <br>
 <br>